Upgrading Z-NET or Z-NET G3 to 800 Series Z-Wave

 Follow these steps to upgrade your Z-NET

 Before installing the HAT, you’ll need to backup your Z-NET using the Z-Wave Plus plugin (HomeSeer) or ZWave JS UI (Home Assistant).
 You’ll be restoring this backup to your new HAT after you finish the physical installation.
-For more information, see the G8 Migration guide.
+For more information, see this: Upgrading Z-NET or Z-NET G3 to 800 Series Z-Wave.

 DO NOT SKIP THIS STEP unless you intend to create a new Z-Wave network from scratch.Disconnect your Z-NET from the power adapter and network cable (if using Ethernet)